thinesh3859/Flet/MobApp1/README.md

 # A mobapp Flet app

-An example of a minimal Flet app.
+An Python flet appintegrated with sqlite3

 To run the app: